ConstantinAlexandruOneata/NetworkingProjects/Routing redundancy & Security using HSRP, DHCP Snooping, DAI, Port Security and ACL.md

 <img src="Photos/image114.png" id="image114.png" data-border="0" width="624" height="241" />

-<p> To verify the operations of this newly created ACL I tried to connect to the HTTP server using the web browser of PC F, and received the following error </p>
+<p> To verify the operations of this newly created ACL I tried to connect to the HTTP server using the web browser of PC F, and have received the following error </p>

 <img src="Photos/image115.png" id="image115.png" data-border="0" width="624" height="500" />